 To access Updates from the State Officials' Coordinator, to go to "From the Stand."

-The Ohio High School Boys Volleyball Association (OHSBVA) is essentially a self-governing association comprised of high school volleyball coaches.
-The OHSBVA follows administrative rules and operational procedures established by the Ohio High School Athletic Association (OHSAA).
-We do have a few administrative and rule modifications from National Federation of State High School (NFHS) and OHSAA volleyball playing rules that were adopted over the years, but the OHSBVA has moved in the direction of basically following the same playing rules that the OHSAA uses for girls' high school volleyball.
+The Ohio High School Boys Volleyball Association (OHSBVA) has operated since 1988 as a self-governing non-profit comprised of high school volleyball coaches.
+The OHSBVA has followed administrative rules and operational procedures established by the Ohio High School Athletic Association (OHSAA) and based our playing rules on the most recent rules published by the National Federation of State High School Associations (NHFS).
+While we currently have a few administrative and rule modifications from NFHS and OHSAA volleyball playing rules, adopted over the years, we anticipate modifying our playing rules as we move under the OHSAA ruleset in the near future.
+The OHSBVA has moved in the direction of basically following the same playing rules that the OHSAA uses for girls' high school volleyball in anticipation of becoming sanctioned.
+And, many of the best practices that we have adopted have subsequently been approved by the NFHS.

 OHSBVA Playing Rules

-This means that our playing rules consist of the most recent version of published NFHS Volleyball Rules Book and the NFHS Case Book/Manual, which provides commentaries on techniques and mechanics.
-Our rules are modified annually by any rule interpretations published by the NFHS and adopted by the OHSBVA Board of Directors.
-OHSAA clarifications are typically adopted as well.
-Overall, there are minimal administrative and very few rule modifications for OHSBVA (click on OHSBVA Administrative and Rule Modifications to see these minimal differences).
-The few differences are in line with established "best practices" and match facilitation guidelines that come from annual joint meetings held by the NFHS in partnership with representatives of USA Volleyball and the Professional Association of Volleyball Officials (PAVO), the governing body for NCAA college women's volleyball.
-Go to http://www.ohsaa.org/sports/rglts/VB.pdf to access OHSAA Volleyball General Regulations which supplement NFHS Volleyball Rules.
+The few differences between OHSBVA and OHSAA mechanics are in line with established "best practices" and match facilitation guidelines that come from annual joint meetings held by the NFHS in partnership with representatives in attendance from USA Volleyball and the Professional Association of Volleyball Officials (PAVO), the governing body for NCAA college women's volleyball.
+Go to OHSAA Volleyball Regulations to access OHSAA Volleyball General Regulations which supplement NFHS Volleyball Rules.

 Requirements to Officiate